Roomba not connecting to WiFi? (No More Frustration)

 repositioning the base station for better connectrivity

 If you think the signal coverage is weak and don’t want to buy a signal Extender right now, repositioning the base station may help.
-This is because, the router is connected to the base station, which transmits the Wi-Fi signal to the vacuum cleaner.

 Place the base station closer to the router and clear any obstructions, such as large objects, that could interfere with the signal transmission.